hrzndhrn/recode/README.md

 Design tasks:
 TagFIXME            # Checker   - Checks if there are FIXME tags in the sources.
 TagTODO             # Checker   - Checks if there are TODO tags in the sources.
 Readability tasks:
 AliasExpansion      # Corrector - Exapnds multi aliases to separate aliases.
 AliasOrder          # Corrector - Checks if aliases are sorted alphabetically.
 EnforceLineLength   # Corrector - Forces expressions to one line.
 Format              # Corrector - Does the same as `mix format`.
+LocalsWithoutParens # Corrector - Removes parens from locals without parens.
+Moduledoc           # Checker   - There should be a @moduledoc in any module.
 PipeFunOne          # Corrector - Add parentheses to one-arity functions.
 SinglePipe          # Corrector - Pipes should only be used when piping data through multiple calls.
 Specs               # Checker   - Checks for specs.
-Refactor tasks:
+UnnecessaryIfUnless # Corrector - Removes redundant booleans Refactor tasks:
 FilterCount         # Corrector - Checks calls like Enum.filter(...) |> Enum.count().
 Nesting             # Checker   - Checks code nesting depth in functions and macros.
-UnnecessaryIfUnless # Corrector - Changes `if expr, do: true, else: false` to `expr` Warning tasks:
+Warning tasks:
 Dbg                 # Corrector - There should be no calls to dbg.
 IOInspect           # Corrector - There should be no calls to IO.inspect.